 Learn More About Dr. Deborah Kennedy, ND, PhD

-Dr. Deborah Kennedy is a terrain-trained provider and part of a broader network of practitioners educated in the metabolic approach to health.
+Dr. Deborah Kennedy is a terrain-trained provider and part of a broader network of practitioners educated in the metabolic approach to health — each offering different areas of expertise and ways to support healing.
+Finding the right fit matters, which is why we’ve created a simple guide to help you choose a practitioner who aligns with your needs.